eshdev21/chordDL/README.md

 ---

-Chord is a practical wrapper for `yt-dlp` that makes it easy to access its powerful downloading capabilities.
-Built on top of Rust and Tauri, it provides a native desktop experience while maintaining a remarkably small binary footprint.
-This application was originally created for personal use.
+Chord is a humble, practical wrapper for the incredible `yt-dlp` project.
+It was originally created for personal use to make it easier to access `yt-dlp`'s powerful downloading capabilities through a simple desktop interface.

+This project exists solely because of the hard work put in by the `yt-dlp` team.
+Chord handles the UI and some local plumbing, but all the heavy lifting and media extraction genius is provided entirely by `yt-dlp`.

 > [!IMPORTANT]
 > **Alpha Build**: This project is currently in Alpha.